Pierre-Lannoy/wp-decalog/CONTRIBUTING.md

 If you know how to fix the bug or implement your new feature, please open an issue first to discuss it before submitting a pull request - unless it is a small fix (in which case you can do so directly).

+> ### _Community_
+> _Discussions about DecaLog take place on this repository's [issues](https://github.com/Pierre-Lannoy/wp-decalog/issues) and [pull requests](https://github.com/Pierre-Lannoy/wp-decalog/pulls) sections.
+Anybody is welcome to join these conversations._
+>
+> _Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
+Keeping communication public means everybody can benefit and learn from the conversation._

 ## Translating DecaLog in your language

 As you already know, all events message handled by DecaLog are in English.
 But its interface itself is translatable.